ghjm/Fedora-WSL/README.md

 To use this:

+* Clone, or download and extract a zip file of, this repo, into the directory where you want your WSL distro stored in.
-* Download Xming and Xming-fonts, or have them already installed.
+* Download Xming and Xming-fonts and place them into the repo folder, or have them already installed.
-* Edit Setup-Fedora-WSL.ps1 and set the variables at the top.
+* Edit Setup-Fedora-WSL.ps1 and set the variables at the top, particularly the username.
-* Run Setup-Fedora-WSL.ps1.
+* Run Setup-Fedora-WSL.ps1 (as administrator).
-* If prompted to reboot, do so and run the script again.
+* If prompted to reboot, do so and then run the script again.